Opportunities and challenges

 Environment, climate change, sustainability and heritage management

-We are committed to providing a single integrated transport system that contributes to Queensland’s environmental, economic and social sustainability outcomes.
-To manage the increasing pressures of extreme weather and climate change, a growing population, and land use changes, we are committed through our Environmental Sustainability Policy to plan for and deliver resilient, adaptable and multimodal infrastructure to meet our customer’s needs and community expectations.
+We are committed to providing a single integrated transport system that contributes to Queensland's environmental, economic and social sustainability outcomes.
+To manage the increasing pressures of extreme weather and climate change, a growing population and land use changes, we are committed through our Environmental Sustainability Policy to plan for and deliver resilient, adaptable and multimodal infrastructure to meet our customers' needs and community expectations.

-We aim to align our infrastructure and services with stakeholder expectations, including reducing our environmental footprint and increasing network resilience to climate change.
-We are building a cleaner, greener transport network that encourages zero emission transport solutions and contributes to Queensland’s net zero emissions future.
-This includes promoting and supporting the adoption of zero emission vehicles and transport (including cycling and walking), facilitating the use of more sustainable travel for both people and goods, and through our Waste 2 Resource Strategy which has a specific focus in using recycled (low emission) materials and renewable energy to build, operate and maintain the transport system.
+This includes promoting and supporting the adoption of zero emission vehicles and transport (including cycling and walking), facilitating the use of more sustainable travel for both people and goods, and through our Waste 2 Resource Strategy which has a specific focus in using recycled (low emission) materials and renewable energy to deliver, operate and maintain the transport system.

 Our Cultural Heritage Organisational Policy and Process Manual ensures we proactively manage Aboriginal, Torres Strait Islander and historic heritage sites, places and values during project delivery and asset maintenance, in accordance with State and Federal legislation.
 We employ a statewide team of Cultural Heritage experts and strives to build long-term, meaningful relationships with Aboriginal, Torres Strait and non-Indigenous heritage stakeholders.